 Fortunately, a personal injury lawyer can help you take action.
 By filing a civil suit against the at-fault party, you could recover damages for your injuries.
 The process can be challenging, however—between investigating your case, filing paperwork on time, and even negotiating a fair settlement with the insurance company.
-Let our Atlanta GA personal injury lawyer review your case.
+Let our College Park GA personal injury lawyer review your case.

 Filing a Personal Injury Claim: The Basics

 Personal injury refers to the broad spectrum of physical damages you are liable to suffer in an accident.
 Some personal injuries are minor; others, severe.
 Injuries are also often classified as temporary or permanent, or total and partial, according to the new limitations these may impose on your ability to work or care for yourself.
 Some personal injuries may include:

 - Brain injury

 - And others

 Personal injury law, also known as tort law, is a subset of civil law that aims to protect you in the event that you or your property has been damaged by someone else’s action, and in some cases, inaction.
 At the heart of personal injury law are negligence and damages: in order to file a successful claim, you must prove that another party acted negligently, thereby causing your damages.